KULeuven-MICAS/zigzag/lab6/README.md

     > <details>
     > <summary>Answer</summary>
     >
-    > The two bottlenecks in terms of the Temproal Utilization (TU) are: (1) The sharing w/r port of the IMC array, (2) Insufficient dram bandwidth.
+    > The two bottlenecks in terms of the Temporal Utilization (TU) are: (1) The sharing w/r port of the IMC array, (2) Insufficient dram bandwidth.
     >
-    > The bottlenecks in terms of the Spatial Utilization (SU) is: the PE array shape does not match with the layer shape.
+    > The bottlenecks in terms of the Spatial parallelism is: the PE array shape does not match with the layer shape.
+Increasing the PE array shape to (64, 64) can definitely improve the throughput.
     >
     > </details>